U.S. Bicentennial license plate home page Rick Kretschmer's License Plate Archives U.S. Bicentennial license plate

 Pennsylvania - March 1971 to March 1977

-Pennsylvania was the first state to introduce a license plate in recognition of the U.S. Bicentennial, and the only state to use colors other than red, white, and blue.
+Pennsylvania was the first state to introduce a license plate in recognition of the U.S. Bicentennial, and only one of two states to use colors other than red, white, and blue.
 This base plate made its debut during a March 1971 statewide reissue.
 It was renewed each subsequent March with stickers through 1976, with the 1976 sticker expiring at the end of March 1977.

 District of Columbia - March 1974 to September 1986